Ben Carson And Obama Are On The Same Page About Slaves As Immigrants

 Celebrities like Samuel L. Jackson and Whoopi Goldberg also reacted negatively, as did the NAACP and other organizations.

-The new U.S. Housing and Urban Development Secretary and former 2016 GOP presidential hopeful alluded to other immigrants “who came here in the bottom of slave ships” in an extemporaneous address to HUD employees in Washington which was also broadcast to agency employees in offices across the country.
+The new U.S. Housing and Urban Development secretary and former 2016 GOP presidential hopeful alluded to other immigrants “who came here in the bottom of slave ships” in an extemporaneous address to HUD employees in Washington which was also broadcast to agency employees in offices across the country.

 The retired brain surgeon was finally confirmed for the job in President Trump’s cabinet on March 2.
 Vice President Mike Pence administered the oath of office to Carson later that day.